 - 4 Are meal replacement drinks good for you?

 - 5 Whole Fuel vs Huel.
-Which one has the greater nutritional value?
+Which has the greater nutritional value?

 - 6 Whole Fuel vs Huel.
-Which one tastes the best?
+Which tastes best?

-- 7 Whole Fuel vs Huel.
-Which one costs more?

-- 8 Whole Fuel vs Huel.
-How easy is it to get hold of?

 - 9 Whole Fuel vs Huel.
-What are the company’s brand values?
+Which costs more?

 - 10 Whole Fuel vs Huel.
+How easy is it to buy?

+- 11 Whole Fuel vs Huel.
+Which brand is best?

-Which one should you go for?
+- 12 Whole Fuel vs Huel.
+Which should you go for?